2022-2023 EEAA Board of Directors

 Shirley Farrell has been teaching environmental education all of her life.
 As a gifted specialist, she was able to include environmental education into her classes and facilitated school gardens and outdoor classrooms, bird festivals, water festivals, and backpack teaching kits focused on different topics for teachers to use outdoors.
 She is an avid bird-watcher and loves to garden and hike.
 She has served on the EEAA board for almost 20 years and currently serves as the treasurer for EEAA.

-Kimberly Murray is enjoying her 16th year at Munford Schools.
+Kimberly Murray is enjoying her 17th year at Munford Schools.
 She received her Wildlife Management degree from Ohio State University and her Master’s degree in Elementary Education from Jacksonville State University.
 She has a passion for teaching conservation education and has taught at summer camps, nonprofit centers, and residential centers in New England, Alabama, and Ohio.
-She married Robert Murray from Jacksonville, Al in 1997, she has a 17 year old daughter, a 29 year-old step son, a daughter-n-law, and four amazing grandchildren.
+She married Robert Murray from Jacksonville, Al in 1997, she has an 18 year old daughter, a 29 year-old step son, a daughter-n-law, and four amazing grandchildren.
 She has been teaching environmental education for over twenty three years and continues to attend workshops, conferences, in-service meetings, college classes, and seminars.
 She reads professional journals and stays up-to-date in her professional knowledge.
 As a Science Resource Teacher at Munford Schools she has the opportunity to work with her fellow teachers in K-12th grade.
 She enjoys being an EEAA board member and looks forward to continuing to work with EEAA members throughout Alabama

 I was born and raised in Johannesburg, South Africa, which has ignited my love for the natural world.
 I taught creative writing to gifted and talented students in the Birmingham, Alabama Public Schools System.
 I am a published author, including a middle grade eco mystery series, The Adventures of The Sizzling Six.
 I have received numerous scholarships and awards, including The Blanche Dean Award for Outstanding Nature Educator.
 During my tenure as teacher, my students and I developed a nature trail, recently named in my honor as the Alabama Audubon-Datnow Forest Preserve.